What Do The New Low BTL Interest Rates Mean?

 The New PRA Guidelines for Lenders Assessments

-Prompted by the rapid growth of the property rental market, the PRA are acting to ensure appropriate lending standards are applied to all Buy-to-Let mortgages.
+Prompted by the rapid growth of the property rental market, the PRA is acting to ensure appropriate lending standards are applied to all Buy-to-Let mortgages.

 The affordability tests for BTL mortgages